NewsLatest News Items:

 Pet Food Pantry

-On the last Sunday of each month, Stover Animal Rescue organizes a Pet Food Pantry.
-You are welcome to drop by from 11 am to 1 pm at 709 West 4th Street, Stover MO.
-Please note: Free food is limited to what we have available that day and will be given out on a first-come, first-served basis.
-We are Covid Careful, so please don't forget to bring your mask.
+Now on the last Saturday of each month, Stover Animal Rescue organizes a free Pet Food Pantry for those struggling to keep beloved pets at home and out of a rescue to be rehomed.
+You are welcome to drop by from 10 to 11:30 am at 709 West 4th Street, Stover Missouri 65078.
+Please note: Your pets need to be spayed or neutered, or in the process; and your assistance with volunteering and physical help at the pantry or the rescue - in order to keep our costs as low as possible - is greatly appreciated.
+Free food is limited to what we have available that day and will be given out on a first-come, first-served basis.
+Please bring your own bag or container for food.
+Completed application is required.

 Many thanks to our pet food donors that help you keep your pets at home with you: